Concentration limit for non-local dissipative convection-diffusion kernels on the hyperbolic space

 \section{Abstract}

 We study a non-local evolution equation on the hyperbolic space $\mathbb{H}^N$.
 We first consider a model for particle transport governed by a non-local interaction kernel defined on the tangent bundle and invariant under the geodesic flow.
 We study the relaxation limit of this model to a local transport problem, as the kernel gets concentrated near the origin of each tangent space.
-Under some regularity and integrability conditions of the kernel, we prove that the solution of the rescaled non-local problem converges to that of the local transport equation.
+Under some regularity and integrability conditions on the kernel, we prove that the solution of the rescaled non-local problem converges to that of the local transport equation.
 Then, we construct a large class of interaction kernels that satisfy those conditions.

-We also consider a non-local, non-linear convection-diffusion equation on $\mathbb{H}^N$ governed by two kernels, one for each of the diffusion and convection parts, and we prove that the solutions converge to the solution of a local problem as the kernels get concentrated.
+We also consider a non-local, non-linear convection-diffusion equation on $\mathbb{H}^N$ governed by two kernels, one for each of the diffusion and convection parts, and we prove that the solution converges to the solution of a local problem as the kernels get concentrated.
 We prove and then use in this sense a compactness tool on manifolds inspired by the work of Bourgain-Brezis-Mironescu.

 \subjclass[2020]{45K05, 45M05, 58J35} \keywords{Non-local convection-diffusion, Dissipative kernels, Hyperbolic space, Convergence of non-local equations to local equations, Functions invariant to Riemannian geodesic flow}